wikonarider/wikonarider/README.md

 </p>
 <hr/>

-<h4 align="center">I am a Junior at Arg graduated from Henry's bootcamp specializing in UX/UI, I like Design, Innovate and Experiment.
-I am an enthusiastic and a social person who loves to take up new challenges, especially those projects with positive social impact and learn new skills.
+<h4 align="center">I am a Full Stack Web Developer Junior at Arg graduated from Henry's bootcamp learning UX/UI.
+I like Design, Innovate and Experiment.
+I am an enthusiastic and a social person who loves to take up new challenges, especially those projects with positive social impact, and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
 <br>

 ## 🛠️ My Skills